 You can eat very well at the Oktoberfest - if you know what to order.

-Yes, you can eat well at the Oktoberfest.
+Culinary-wise, the Oktoberfest is not only known for the Oktoberfest beer, but you can also eat well there.
 Both despite but also because of the huge amounts of food that are served there.
-Despite, as it obviously is a challenge to serve thousands at the same time, because as grilled meat that needs hours of preparation is always available in the desired state.
+Despite this, as it obviously is a challenge to serve thousands at the same time and, because of this as grilled meat that needs hours of preparation is always available in the desired state.

 Preferred as a whole

-In general, it’s a good idea to stick with meat that is grilled as a whole, i.e. chicken, ducks, geese, veal, ox, pork and veal knuckles, as regular restaurants are usually not able to offer those at an excellent quality due to how much time they need on the grill.
-The most popular of those dished is grilled chicken.
+In general, it’s a good idea to stick with meat that is grilled as a whole, i.e. chicken, ducks, geese, veal, ox, pork, and veal knuckles, as regular restaurants are usually not able to offer those at an excellent quality due to how much time they need on the grill.
+The most popular of those dishes is grilled chicken.

 Pork sausages with Sauerkraut (Schweinswürstl) are also a very classic and rather cheap option, however, you’ll get good quality Schweinswürstl practically everywhere while you probably aren’t offered grilled Oxen on a daily basis.